 Osteoperosis – acidifying foods in the blood, if not countered by calcium rich plants, will end up leaching the calcium in your bones to reach alkaline homeostasis.

 “Consumption of dairy products, particularly at age 20 years, were associated with an increased risk of hip fractures…metabolism of dietary protein causes increased urinary excretion of calcium.”
 American Journal of Epidemiology 1994;139 http://www.notmilk.com/calbones.html

 One of the proteins in cow’s milk, beta casein A1, causes the body to form autoantibodies relevant to type 1 diabetes.
 Another hormone disruptor in cow’s milk is bovine insulin which plays a part in stimulating cross reactivity to our own insulin-producing beta cells.

 One of the strongest studies on this is a Finnish study where researchers looked at over 1,000 infants with a genetic susceptibility to T1D.
 They assigned these infants three different formulas, one being cow’s milk.
 They tested the infants beta cell autoimmunity at ages 3, 6, and 12 months, then annually until 3 years old.
-The results showed a 61% increase in in autoantibodies (associated with beta cell destruction) in the infants given cow’s milk.
+The results showed a 61% increase in auto-antibodies (associated with beta cell destruction) in the infants given cow’s milk.

 Physicians Committee for Responsible Medicine lists the Health Concerns about Dairy

 The cholesterol content of those three glasses of milk (recommended by the food pyramid and paid for by the dairy industry) is equal to what one would get from 53 slices of bacon.
 Do you know of any doctor who recommends that much bacon per day?

 Rheumatoid arthritis, lupus, psoriatic arthritis, ankylosing spondylitis, and other inflammatory forms of arthritis are autoimmune diseases.